About the creator/founder of HCMBeat:

 Cynthia Burstein Waldman (some readers may know her as “Cynaburst”) is a motion picture attorney and mom who has been living with HCM for the last twenty years.
 She is the third generation of her family known to have HCM.
 Her paternal grandfather and uncle died suddenly as a result of HCM, while her father suffered from complications of the disease for much of his life.
 Due to her unfortunate family history with HCM, Cynthia decided to seek a different path for herself.

-Cynthia, a graduate of Newcomb College (Tulane University) and Tulane University School of Law, is a native of New Orleans, Louisiana, but for the last twenty-six years she has made her home in Los Angeles, California where she now lives with her husband, Vince and their 14-year-old son, Jesse.
+Cynthia, a graduate of Newcomb College (Tulane University) and Tulane University School of Law, is a native of New Orleans, Louisiana, but for the last thirty + years she has made her home in Los Angeles, California where she now lives with her husband, Vince and their 20 year-old son, Jesse.

 You can always find her cheering on her beloved New Orleans Saints on Sunday mornings during football season, which can sometimes give her palpitations.
 Luckily, her faithful ICD is always watching over her!